 If you’re feeling ambitious you can attempt a pot suspension.
 This involves growing your plants directly in the nutrient solution with no support at all.
 The plant is typically secured firmly around the base or central stalk just above the roots.
 It’s a popular choice for aeroponics.

 Obviously ditching the medium cuts back costs and the fuss of preparing and installing the stuff in the first place.
 It also drastically reduces root issues.
 If you’ve got nothing pressed up against the root system it’s hard for disease to get moving.

 There are some substantial drawbacks.
 The biggest is the risk of damage of the stalk.
 It did not evolve to hold the weight of the plant.
 The other problem is that there’s no way to hold nutrients or water in reserve around the roots.
 If there’s a failure in the system – like a clogged spray head – you risk the whole plant becoming quickly dehydrated.

 No, not all plants need a substrate to grow.
 Raft-style Deep Water Culture rigs often just secure the plant around the base.
 The entire root system dangles below.
 It’s sometimes used in aeroponics or Deep Water Systems.

 What is the cheapest growing medium for hydroponics?

 The cheapest growing medium for you is going to vary depending on where you are.
-If you’re lucky enough to live hear a timber processing plant it’s really easy to get sawdust or wood chips for close to nothing.
-Sand and stones are also cheap if you’re close to shorelines, quarries or other such areas.
+If you’re lucky enough to live near a timber processing plant it’s really easy to get sawdust or wood chips for close to nothing.
+Sand and stones are also cheap if you’re close to shorelines, quarries, or other such areas.